 I looked at her, looked at the bag of treasures, and couldn’t wait to get going.
 That was my first personal history project—and when it was finished, I knew I wanted to do more of this kind of work.

 Professionally, I have a BFA in graphic design from the Maine College of Art and a BA in Art History from the University of Massachusetts.
 I’ve studied at the University of Illinois and at Salzburg College in Austria.
 I’m president of my town’s historical society and I have belonged to and worked for the Association of Personal Historians for fifteen years.
+I’ve trained as an instructor of Guided Autobiography through the Birren Center for Autobiographical Studies.

 But beyond that, I’ve been an offset press operator, a cafeteria worker, a librarian, a factory machine operator, and a published author.
 I’ve collected postcards, built a house, married a wonderful guy, birthed a son and adopted a daughter, helped my parents downsize, biked across Maine, and coordinated Elderhostel adventures in Oaxaca, Mexico.